llbbl/austintechvideos.com/README.md

 ### Using Bower and Grunt with AustinTechVideos
 * Need an example of recursion?
 See JavaScript Package Managers.
-For better or worse, we are using a combination of 3 different ones to allow us to install jquery, fitvids and bootstrap.
-I think the idea is to make upgrading JS packages easier and let us have access to all the shiny toys.
+For better or worse, we are using a combination of 3 different package managers (npm, bower, grunt) to allow us to install jquery, fitvids and bootstrap.
+The idea is to make upgrading JS packages easier and to use configuration file(s) to manage the front end dependencies.

 #### Step 1) Install Grunt CLI